knitkode/customize-plus/README.md

 Support
 ---------------
-This is a developer's portal and should **not** be used for support.
-Please visit the [support forums](https://knitkode.com/support).
+This is a developer's portal and should **not** be used for support but only for development.
+Please visit the [support page](https://knitkode.com/support) to see other options.

-Otherwise you can also try to see if someone is in our [chat room](https://gitter.im/knitkode/chat):
+You can also try to see if someone is in our [chat room](https://gitter.im/knitkode/chat):

 [![Gitter Chat](http://img.shields.io/badge/GITTER-JOIN%20CHAT-1DCE73.svg)](https://gitter.im/knitkode/chat)